Birding

 See bottom of page for printable list of bird species that have been recorded in L&C County

-The selected locations below provide five quick, easy places to begin to see birds without dedicating a large amount of time or effort.
+The selected locations below provide six quick, easy places to begin to see birds without dedicating a large amount of time or effort.
 Just to get a taste and see if birding is for you.
+The sites are listed in order of both ease of use and species density.
+Prickly Pear Park in East Helena is the crown Jewel in the Helena area easy birding scene.

 The K-Mart Wetlands